base48/rememberportal/README.md

 [the original memberportal](https://github.com/hackerspace/memberportal) written by @sorki (rememberportal heavily reuses its HTML/CSS templates).

+## Configuration

+Please read the comments in [./config/settings.yml](./config/settings.yml).
+This file is read at compile time.

+You can customize the memberportal somewhat by editing the files in the `templates` subdirectory.
+Please note that these are evaluated at compile time as well.

 ## Haskell Setup - Stack

 1. If you haven't already, [install Stack](https://haskell-lang.org/get-started)